 - Shut Up and Write - a quiet place and time to work on your research proposals with RIS staff to provide advice

 A full list of RIS events is available.

 We offer contractual and financial support to academic staff for short timescale projects.
 This is for deploying your knowledge to help client organisations solve technical or other problems, usually in an industrial or commercial context, specific to the client’s business.
 Further information on Consultancy Services.

 Knowledge Transfer Partnerships (KTPs)

 Knowledge Transfer Partnerships (KTP) is a UK-wide programme funded by Innovate UK, enabling businesses to improve their competitiveness, productivity and performance.
 KTPs help business succeed by connecting them to UK academic resources.
 The KTP team in RIS brings together academics and businesses on strategic projects.
 They support the drafting and submission of KTP proposals and on-going administrative support.
 Further information.

 RPMS provides professionally qualified staff who can be costed into research grants, allowing you more time for your research.
 There are various levels of project management and finance administration available.
 We are experienced in supporting large, multi-partner projects, in particular RCUK and EU-funded activities.
 For more about the support and costing it into your application contact email@example.com.

 At the Post-Award stage each project is monitored to ensure that funder regulations regarding expenditure are followed.
 Cost claims or invoices are sent to funders as necessary.
 When a project has finished final expenditure statements or reports are sent to funders and projects are closed.
 Contact Post Award for further information.

 Getting a contract for your research

 You will need a contract if you are working with external organisations to do your research (paid or unpaid), such as other universities, business and government bodies.
-This includes KTPs, consultancy, TSB or European Commission collaborative R&D projects.
+This includes KTPs, consultancy, Innovate UK, or European Commission collaborative R&D projects.
 Further information.